 - SP-1 This project is still in the early design phase.
-However, this is being done. - SP-2 This is being done where feasible.
-However, the Applicant provides apartment buildings with access to individual units through a center corridor for the safety of our tenants and building occupants. - SP-3 This is being done where feasible. - SP-4 This development is enhancing the pedestrian infrastructure on Maxwell in a safer manner than existing conditions while respecting this concept. - SP-5 This development is enhancing the pedestrian infrastructure on Maxwell in a safer manner than existing conditions while respecting this concept. - SP-6 This is being done where feasible. - SP-7 This project is still in the early design phase.
-However, this is being done where feasible. - SP-8 The parking occurs interior to the proposed residential development through a parking structure. - SP-9 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of design issue. - SP- 10 The site is well connected for vehicular and pedestrian access to the surrounding area, amenities, and open space. - SP-11 This is an infill project with an established block size. - SP-12 This is an infill project on an established roadway that is adding appropriate lighting and landscaping. - SP-13 The site is well connected for vehicular and pedestrian access to the surrounding area, amenities, and open space. - SP-14 This is an infill project on an established roadway that is adding appropriate lighting and landscaping. - SP-15 This is being done where feasible. - SP-16 This project will be built to code requirements. - SP-17 This is being done.
+However, the location of the building on Maxwell and Lexington is reinforcing the street frontage. - SP-2 This is being done where feasible with revised plan showing several units with direct access onto Lexington Avenue.
+The access to a majority of the individual units is through a center corridor for the safety of our tenants and building occupants. - SP-3 This is being done where feasible with revised plan showing several units with direct access onto Lexington Avenue. - SP-4 This development is establishing similar setbacks on Maxwell as the recently approved Stavroff project to maintain consistency in the setback. - SP-5 This development is enhancing the pedestrian infrastructure on Maxwell in a safer manner than existing conditions while respecting this concept. - SP-6 The amenity areas are centrally located inside the building and the project includes three open air courtvards. - SP-7 This project is still in the early design phase.
+However, this is being done where feasible with the parking interior to the proposed residential development through a parking structure and dwelling units fronting public streets. - SP-8 The parking occurs interior to the proposed residential development through a parking structure. - SP-9 This is being done where feasible and we will continue to work with Staff throughout the final development plan process on this type of design issue. - SP- 10 The site is well connected for vehicular and pedestrian access to the surrounding area, amenities, and open space. - SP-11 This is an infill project with an established block size. - SP-12 This is an infill project on an established roadway that is adding enhanced pedestrian infrastructure, appropriate lighting, and landscaping. - SP-13 The site is well connected for vehicular and pedestrian access to the surrounding area, amenities, and open space. - SP-14 This is an infill project on an established roadway that is adding enhanced pedestrian infrastructure, appropriate lighting, and landscaping. - SP-15 This is being done where feasible. - SP-16 This project will be built to code requirements. - SP-17 This is an infill project on an established roadway that is in close proximity to the existing hospital tower, large dorm buildings and athletic facilities, as well as a future project of similar size and massing.